steevschmidt/PanelWizard/README.md

 We are going to build a modern software tool that helps US homeowners understand how to electrify their home using their existing electrical panel.

 Inputs:
-1. Electric panel sizes, in Amps.
+1. Required: Electric panel sizes, in Amps.
-2. Used panel capacity over past year (either measured or estimated?)
+2. Reqired: Used panel capacity over past year, either measured or estimated (?)
-3. Complete list of fossil devices to be electrified
+3. List of fossil devices to be electrified
 4. Device specific issues, like Minimum tonnage of HVAC needed, how many EV chargers, etc.
 5. Proximity to unused and used 240V circuits/outlets